 Will having a sound machine make your child rely on white noise in order to sleep?

 Maybe!
-To be totally honest, there was one night last year when my daughter’s sound machine (she was three at the time) was somehow not fully plugged into the wall, so halfway through the night her sound machine turned off and she woke up in a panic – she went to bed with white noise and woke up without it (it felt like a different environment to her!).
+There was one night about three years ago when my daughter’s sound machine was somehow not fully plugged into the wall, so halfway through the night her sound machine turned off and she woke up in a panic – she went to bed with white noise and woke up without it – it felt like a different environment to her!

 We simply plugged it back in and she went right back to sleep, no problem.

 So does she rely on white noise in order to sleep?
 She probably does, to an extent!
 But white noise is a great sleep prop for her to rely on.
 We simply switch it on before bed (she actually does) and turn it off in the morning.
-In her four years of life, I don’t think we’ve had many nights when we didn’t have the sound machine with us.
-But if we were to for some reason find ourselves without one for the night, she may have a tougher time falling asleep, or be more easily woken by us, but it’d be one off night…worth it for all of the other great nights!
+And in our kids’ 2, 5, and 7 years of life, I don’t think we’ve had many nights when we didn’t have the sound machine with us.
+But if we were to for some reason find ourselves without one for the night, one, there are apps for that, but if we truly had nothing?They may have a tougher time falling asleep, or be more easily woken by us, but it’d be one off night…worth it for all of the other great nights!

 When we’re at home, or even away, and are able to control our children’s sleeping environment, why not make it optimal so we can all get the best sleep possible?